abrookins/WrapToColumn/README.md

 This setting exists in Settings (Preferences on OS X) -> Tools -> Wrap to Column.

-The setting is named "Column width override" and accepts an integer value.
+The setting is named "Right margin override" and accepts an integer value.

 ### Minimum raggedness